MyHubAlex/feathers-guide/offline/publications.md

 ## Publications on the server

-The server is automatically aware of which publication each client is using for each remote service.
+The server is automatically informed of which publication each client is using for each remote service.
 Furthermore the server components of offline-first can configure [service event filters](https://docs.feathersjs.com/api/events.html#event-filtering) to control the events sent to each client.

-We can see that both the client and the server may `require` the same `publications` object.
+We can see that both the client and the server are likely `require` the same `publications` object.
 So its best to keep these in a directory that can be shared between the client and server code.
 That's why the `feathers-mobile/lib/common/commonPublications` path contains a `common` directory.